Pulpyyyy/schedule-state-card/README.md

 **This card requires the Schedule State custom component (modded version):**
 - GitHub: https://github.com/Pulpyyyy/schedule_state

-- This project includes a `schedule-state-card.js` card.
+- This project includes a `schedule-state-card.js` card.a
 - **No external component needed** - everything is self-contained in this repository

 ## Features